2.4 Combining channels and multiple process outputs

 Exercise: call the MULTIQC process

-2. Pass the multiqc_in channel as input.
+- Pass the multiqc_inchannel as input.

 Solution